-SPED 3702 Educational Evaluation of Children with Disabilities
+SPED 3702 Educational Evaluation of Children with Disabilities 3/0/3 guided professional support.

 Application and interpretation of formal and informal test measures designed for classroom evaluation of children.

 SPED 3703 Behavior Modification

 Theoretical formulations and practical applications of behavioral techniques, especially as they apply to classroom management and assisting students in developing pro-social behavior.